Tree City USA and Tree Campus Program

 Tree City Communities

 The state of Hawaiʻi has been proudly participating in the program since the first year with our first community, Maui joining in 1976.
-Today, Hawaiʻi boosts ten Tree City USAs.
+Today, Hawaiʻi boasts ten Tree City USA communities.
 We continue to grow and are happy to welcome new communities each year.
 The program provides the framework necessary for communities to manage and expand their public trees.

 City and County of Honolulu, 1980